“Our job as Americans is to dislodge the traitors from every place where they’ve been sent to do their traitorous work.” Joseph McCarthy

 Consumerism is the reigning culture in America, the shop-until-you-drop wonder of the world.
 It is what we live and swear by, a culture of desire that seems never sated.
 “From the 1890s on, American corporate business, in league with key institutions, began the transformation of American society into a society preoccupied with consumption, with comfort and bodily well-being, with luxury, spending, and acquisition, with more goods this year than last, more next year than this,“ writes William Leach in ‘Land of Desire’.

-Our consumerism equates happiness with the purchase of something, something you will then possess, or be possessed of.
+Our consumerism is the equating of happiness with the purchase of something, something you will then possess, or be possessed of.
 By that standard, Americans should be the happiest people on the planet.
 Making up only 5% of the world’s population, they consume 23% of the world’s resources.

 “God forbid that India should ever take to industrialism after the manner of the West,” Mahatma Ghandi said more than sixty years ago.
 “If our nation took to similar economic exploitation, it would strip the world bare like locusts.”